webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 It becomes useful here to ''group'' the two graphic elements, wrapping a '''g''' tag around them to consolidate a larger semantic ''eye'' object.
-In addition to the ability to reference them, you will see below that you can move them or otherwise transform them as a unit.
+You can reference the grouped object, and you will see below, move or otherwise transform it as a unit.

 ==The eyelashes==

-Drawing the eyelashes requires a bit of creativity.
+Drawing the eyelashes along the eyelid requires a bit of creativity.
 We need to add a third reference to the eyelid shape.

 <syntaxhighlight lang="xml">
 <g id="eye">